IAEA Board of Governors Meeting, Agenda Item 3: Strengthening the Agency’s Activities Related to Nuclear Science, Technology, and Applications

 We continue to support measures undertaken by the IAEA to renovate and modernize the Nuclear Applications Laboratories at Seibersdorf.
 This effort is vital for the Agency to keep pace with rapid technological developments and successfully respond to the requests of its Member States.

-With a view to supporting the Agency as it identifies the funding needed to complete the final renovations of the laboratories next year, we jointly announce that our countries are supporting an allocation of available funds provided through extrabudgetary contributions to the Agency [in the total amount of X] to complete the funding required to begin construction on the Flexible Modular Laboratory building in Seibersdorf, Austria.
+With a view to supporting the Agency as it identifies the funding needed to complete the final renovations of the laboratories next year, we jointly announce that our countries are supporting an allocation of available funds provided through extrabudgetary contributions to the Agency in the total amount of EUR 6.7 million to complete the funding required to begin construction on the Flexible Modular Laboratory building in Seibersdorf, Austria.

 These laboratories are an important dimension of our support to the IAEA as an institution carrying out the promise in Article IV of the Treaty on the Non-Proliferation of Nuclear Weapons (NPT).
 Our statement demonstrates our countries’ commitments to enhance access to the peaceful application of nuclear energy under Article IV of the NPT.